Higher Ground student WELLNESS Center

 Learning key social and emotional skills - and having lots of fun - in a safe, loving environment of inclusion and belonging.

-Higher Ground’s Youth Development program at the historic Wakefield Middle School is not just any after-school program.
+Higher Ground’s Student Wellness Center at the historic Wakefield Middle School is not just any after-school program.
 In addition to providing the youth in our community a safe place to go after school, we give them a range of behavioral health and other support services, delivered through fun, engaging activities they may not otherwise have access to… all at no cost to the family.

 Because the majority of our youth are considered “high-risk”, we have designed a unique research-based social-emotional curriculum that is integrated into each of the activities we offer.
 This curriculum is aimed at helping our youth develop those key social and emotional skills and management strategies that are often lacking in their lives, due to living in poverty, experiencing repeated physical or emotional trauma, having a disrupted home life, or lacking positive role models.

 Additionally, Higher Ground is a Behavioral Health AHCCCS Complete Care contracted provider.

 Our student activities are used as a delivery mechanism to teach communication, creative problem solving, emotion management, mindfulness, growth mindset, self-control, and Grit - an effective method delivery based on the evidence of researchers like Dr. Adele Diamond and Dr. Angela Duckworth.

 From about 2pm to 6:30pm every Monday through Friday during the school year, students from local elementary, middle and high schools arrive at Higher Ground, either by foot from nearby schools, driven by a family member or guardian, or picked up by our Higher Ground transport vans.
 We have students from nearly 30 different schools in the Tucson area.